Information about how LKAB processes personal data

 Right to object to the processing

-Right of data portability (the right to have personal data transferred to another company)
+Right to data portability (the right to transfer personal data)

 Right to lodge a complaint

-If you believe that LKAB has processed your personal data in an incorrect manner, you have the right to lodge a complaint with the Swedish Data Protection Authority.
+If you believe that we have processed your personal data incorrectly, you have the right to lodge a complaint with the Swedish Data Protection Authority.

 Luossavaara-Kiirunavaara AB (publ) and/or the other company/companies within the LKAB Group which process your personal data are, either individually or jointly, the controller(s) in respect of the personal data processing concerned.